zoeyalex/dotfiles/README.md

 # place to store my dotfiles
-if you want to update your dotfiles with mine
+if you want to replace your dotfiles with mine
   * run install.sh on your machine e.g. `sh install.sh`